2012 Music Reviews

 Lotus Plaza, Spooky Action at a Distance (2012) B-

-Pleasant (if a teensy bit flimsy) shoegazing from Lockett Pundt from Deerhunter - it starts stronger than it ends, probably because Pundt's voice (think of a sedate Julian Casablancas) and melodies tend to become a little static over time.
-Still, there are some really strong moments on this, including "Strangers" and its ambient lead-in.
+Pleasant (if a teensy bit flimsy) shoegazing from Lockett Pundt of Deerhunter - it starts stronger than it ends, probably because Pundt's voice (think of a sedate Julian Casablancas) and melodies tend to become a little static over time.
+Still, there are some really strong songs on this, including "Strangers" and its ambient lead-in.

 The Magnetic Fields, Love at the Bottom of the Sea (2012) C